 These are some of the themes that we would look at to determine the best smart use cases for your town.
 For example, Smart Mobility theme includes looking at smart parking, smart shared cycling infrastructure and other public transport solutions.

-Get in touch to receive our brochure with the full Smart Places service offering or request a no-obligation chat.
+Get in touch to receive our brochure with the full Smart Places framework and hear how FarrPoint could help you develop a smart places strategy.

 Connectivity is important.
 It drives business and society, bringing communities and commerce together.
 That's why we use our insight and experience to connect people and business.